google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/enable-https-on-your-servers.markdown

 ---
 layout: shared/narrow
 title: "Enable HTTPS on your servers"
-description: "You are ready for the all important step of enabling HTTPS on your servers."
+description: "Enabling HTTPS on your servers is a critical step in providing security for your webpages."
 authors:
   - chrispalmer
   - mattgaunt